killajoe/EndeavourOS-Network-Printer-Setup/README.md

-# Printer Network Easy setup script
+# EndesavourOS Network Printing Setup:

 currently working on a convinience setup to enable network printing automatically: